czi-catalystproject/hub-champion-training/instructors/instructor-notes.md

 - Access the 2i2c [Community Showcase Hub](https://showcase.2i2c.cloud) using their GitHub account
     - If you cannot access the hub, please contact the training instructor
+- Know basic Git, such as pushing and pulling to a remote GitHub repository
 - Find the shared collaborative note-taking document
 - Access a stable internet connection
 - Use a web browser and video conferencing, e.g. Zoom.